Facebook hasn’t been having an easy few weeks.

 There are many ways to do this.
 But as social media platforms have made it so easy to use their simple platforms, the industry as a whole has become reliant on them.
 It’s quite often that the artist’s website is a basic page that leads fans back to the very social networks that collect data and charge to reach those fans every time.

-Artists need to do everything possible to protect their fan base by collecting data themselves.
+Artists need to do everything possible to protect their fan base reach.
 Email is probably the most used, but although a fantastic way to communicate specific updates to fans, it’s difficult to create a sense of community.
 It’s a one-way communication.

 So what would you want from a social network that you can’t already get?